 (a) Plan Requirements.
 Local Form 2084-4 (Chapter 13 Plan) must be used for all original, amended, or modified plans.
 All sections of the plan must be completed, or if not applicable marked with N/A or NONE.
 The treatment of all known secured or priority creditors must be disclosed in the plan.
 Varying provisions must be specific and consistent with the Code, FRBP or Local Rules.

 (1) Conduit Payments.
-Conduit payments must be set forth in the plan form and made by the debtor to the trustee through the plan.
+Conduit payments must be set forth in the plan form and made by the debtor to the trustee.
 A debtor may be excused from making conduit payments only by a Court order.
 The debtor may seek to be excused from conduit payments by:

 (A) Obtaining a Court order after notice to the trustee and holder or servicer of the secured obligation; and

 (B) Filing an amended or modified plan to eliminate future conduit payments, if necessary.

 (2) Debtor's Duties:

 Unless the Court has entered an order allowing the debtor to make direct payment to the real property creditor:

 (A) Debtor must complete the Mortgage Creditor Checklist (Local Form 2084-4A) and Authorization to Release Information (Local Form 2084-4B), and serve these Forms on the trustee – not the Court – within seven (7) days of the petition date.